macroxue/2048-ai/README.md

    This can be slow due to exploring a vast search space and its strength depends on the search depth.
  * Near-optimal lookup for the next move when the board has certain features.
-   This is instantenous and handles the most difficult situations when large tiles occupy the board.
+   This is instantaneous and handles the most difficult situations when large tiles occupy the board.

 The two components work in tandem.
 The search drives large tiles to the top-left